Smoking: Just The Facts

 What makes smoking harmful?

 There are 4,000 chemicals in cigarette smoke – many of them may cause cancers and other horrible diseases.
-The labeling on tobacco and cigarette packets groups all the 4,000 chemicals into just 3, which are nicotine, tar and carbon monoxide.
-Well, there wouldn’t be room on the pack to list all 4,000 like food products have to, would there?
+The labelling on tobacco and cigarette packets groups all the 4,000 chemicals into just 3, which are nicotine, tar and carbon monoxide.

 - Nicotine – this is the addictive chemical in tobacco smoke.
 On its own, it’s pretty harmless.
 The trouble is children and young people who experiment with cigarettes can quickly and easily become addicted to the nicotine, and this makes it hard to give up.